• Skip to main content

 June 7, 2020 by Matt Pavlik Leave a Comment

 Taking a look at how you spend your time will reveal your commitments.
 But there is even more you can find if you look deeper.
-You can consider how you feel about what you find, which can vary widely from pride to fear.
+How do you feel about your priorities?
+Prideful?
+Fearful?
+Content?
+Do they align with your character?

-Even more interesting than your feelings is simply, why?
+Even more interesting than your feelings is contemplating why.
 Why are you focused on certain things over others?
 Your commitment reveals your values but your values reveal your deepest longings, the motivations of your heart.

 For your heart will always pursue what you value as your treasure.